Are you struggling with knowing what to eat?

 The benefits of all the above is increased health!!

 The transformations from past participants have been amazing.
-These participants gained awareness around what they were eating, when they were were eating and started to see the joy in eating.
+These participants gained awareness around what they were eating when they were eating and started to see the joy in eating.
 They stopped feeling guilty about food and eating and gained a more positive outlook on their body and nutrition, with a greater focus on ‘normal eating’.
 They viewed food differently.
-They started eating foods that they previously avoided for fear that that if was fattening.
+They started eating foods that they previously avoided for fear that if was fattening.

 The Results of Past Participants: